Alex300/cotonti-last-comments-admin/README.md

 # Recent Comments in Admin Panel

-This plugin displays the latest comments on the main page of the Admin panel.
+This plugin displays the recent comments on the main page of the Admin panel.
 It helps administrators to easily keep track of the latest comments without visiting any page.

 Authors: [esclkm](https://www.cotonti.com/users/esclkm), Cotonti Team